 Tetratheca juncea is well known within the local area with numerous records in the vicinity of Swan Bay, Wallaroo Nature Reserve, Karuah Nature Reserve, Tahlee and Girvan.
 The sub-populations in the north (Karuah to Bulahdelah), of which this population forms a component, are considered disjunct to the core population in the Lake Macquarie area.
-The project site (offset and project area) have been surveyed by RPS and subsequently by ELA (2014) and were found to have 6567 clumps of Tetratheca juncea including 243 clumps within the project area that are part of this TJMP.
-See Figure 3-2 Location of Tetratheca juncea identified by Ecological (2014) to ensure that this area has the right micro-climate and conditions to give the best survival rate of the translocation program.
-Refer to Figure 3-3 for Translocation Site.
+The original project site (offset and project area) were surveyed by RPS and subsequently by ELA (2014) and were found to have 6567 clumps of Tetratheca juncea.
+Additional investigations by Klenfelder as part of the BOAM identified an additional 583 Tetrathcea juncea individuals within the offset area.
+Additional investigations to the 'Site 2' area by Klenfelder (2017) identified an additional 13 Tetrathecea juncea individuals (refer to Figure 3-4)